dgaydukov/cert-aws/sa/files/sa.md

 Cluster can scale up to 1M reads per sec with up to 15 read replicas (read replica use same underlying storage updated by master).
 It doesn't support cross region replica (all replicas in same region only).

 ###### Keyspaces
-It's managed Apache Cassandra–compatible (you can run Cassandra workloads using the same Cassandra Query Language (CQL)) database service.
+It's managed Apache Cassandra-compatible (you can run Cassandra workloads using the same Cassandra Query Language (CQL)) database service.

 ###### Cloud Development Kit
 CDK - open-source software development framework for writing cloud infra as code using c#/java/python/typescript.
 Under the hood cdk compiles code into CloudFormation template and run it in aws.